brianpurkiss/site-checklist/checklist-every-site.md

 # WordPress Specific

+* Check the Site Title and Site Tagline
+* Update the general setting's email address and Timezone
+* Update WordPress permalinks
 * The custom theme's [screenshot.png](https://codex.wordpress.org/Theme_Development#Screenshot) has been set
 * Install the Brute Force Login Protection plugin
 * Add the following to wp-config.php outside of the "# BEGIN WordPress" and "# End WordPress."